 - Place half of the almond filling down the center of the dough about 1 inch from the side.

-- Lift up the parchment paper and fold it over the top of the filling.
+- Lift the parchment paper and fold it over the top of the filling.
 Carefully peel back the parchment paper.
 Do the same for the other half.

 - Bring up the ends to seal in the filling.
-The dough can easily be manipulated so make sure to properly enclose all the filling.
+The dough can easily be manipulated, so make sure to properly enclose all the filling.
 Apply gentle pressure to pat down the seal and smooth out the surface.

 - Repeat this procedure for the rest of the dough and filling.